-Children of woman killed by officer ex-husband file lawsuit
+Kids of woman killed by police officer ex-husband file suit

 ASBURY PARK, N.J.
-(AP) — The nine children of a woman killed by her police officer ex-husband are suing the New Jersey department where he worked and several other law-enforcement agencies.
+(AP) — The nine children of a woman killed by her police officer ex-husband are suing the New Jersey department where he worked and several other law enforcement agencies.

-The wrongful-death lawsuit recently filed in U.S. District Court says the agencies failed to properly discipline Neptune Township Sgt.
-Philip Seidle and didn’t properly report and investigate domestic violence that occurred at the family’s home.
+The wrongful death lawsuit recently filed in U.S. District Court says the agencies failed to properly discipline Neptune Township Sgt.
+Philip Seidle and didn’t properly report and investigate domestic violence that occurred at the family’s home, the Asbury Park Press reported (http://on.app.com/2ssJ6hz ).
 The suit seeks compensatory and punitive damages.

-Seidle was off-duty when he shot and killed his ex-wife, Tamara Wilson-Seidle, with his service weapon after a car chase in June 2015.
+Seidle was off duty when he shot and killed his ex-wife, Tamara Wilson-Seidle, with his service weapon after a car chase in June 2015.
 Their 7-year-old daughter was in the car at the time.

-He pleaded guilty to aggravated manslaughter and child endangerment, and was sentenced in September to 30 years in prison.
+He pleaded guilty to aggravated manslaughter and child endangerment and was sentenced in September to 30 years in prison.

 Most Read Stories